Frequently Asked Questions

 - What scholarships does the ASRT Foundation offer and who is eligible?

 We offer a variety of scholarships for those pursuing their education in the radiological sciences.
 For more specific information, please see our scholarship and eligibility information for entry-level students or the information for current radiologic technologists and radiation therapists who would like to attain an additional certification or degree.
-ASRT and ASRT Education and Research Foundation governing boards, the Scholarship Review Committee chair, ASRT staff and immediate family members are ineligible to apply for a scholarship.
+ASRT and ASRT Foundation governing boards, the Scholarship Review Committee chair, ASRT staff and immediate family members are ineligible to apply for a scholarship.

 - How do I know whether I should apply for entry-level or professional-level scholarships?